penguinpowernz/go-ian/README.md

     ian pkg

 The one you came here for.
-Builds a package, excluding junk files like `.git` and `.gitignore`, moves root files (like `README.md`) to a `/usr/share/doc` folder so you don't dirty your root partition on install.
+Packages the repo in a debian package, excluding junk files like `.git` and `.gitignore`, moves root files (like `README.md`) to a `/usr/share/doc` folder so you don't dirty your root partition on install.
 The package will be output to a `pkg` directory in the root of the repo.
 It will also generate the md5sums file and calculate the package size proir to building.

+### Push

+    ian push [name]

+Setup scripts to run in a file called `.ianpush` in the repo root and running `ian push` will run all the lines in the file as commands with the current package.
+The package filename will be appended to each command unless `$PKG` is found on the line, in which case that will be replaced with the package filename.
+Alternatively the package filename can be given as an argument.

 ### Other